triggerdotdev/langsmith-otel-demo/README.md

 - Add error handling and retry logic
 - Implement webhook triggers for real-time processing
 - Scale to multiple tasks and workflows
+- Experiment with different AI models and providers
+- Add custom telemetry and metrics